 Another movie to fall under the censors' sword in China, the world's second-largest movie market, was 2016's "Deadpool."
 The Ryan Reynolds film was banned for all the reasons that won over its American audience: strong language, violence, and nudity.

 "Dirty Harry” stars Clint Eastwood as a renegade cop who doesn't always play by the rules, but never fails to get the job done—as long as that job isn't in Finland.
 The Nordic nation banned the film for more than a year.

-Widely considered to be history's defining Holocaust film, Steven Spielberg's "Schindler's List" is a story of redemption and bravery—depending on who you ask.
-Countries throughout the Muslim world like Indonesia, the world's most populous Muslim country, banned "Schindler's List" in 1994 as Jewish propaganda.
+Steven Spielberg's "Schindler's List" is widely considered to be history's defining Holocaust film.
+But countries throughout the Muslim world—including Indonesia, the world's most populous Muslim country—banned "Schindler's List" in 1994 as Jewish propaganda.